These resources encourage positivity, depth, nuance, faith, presence… on topics that Go Greater Good believes to be significant.

 Podcasts

-(by Chloe Valdary, Theory of Enchantment)
+- Meet Daryl Davis (by Chloe Valdary, Theory of Enchantment)

 In addition to being an amazing musician, Daryl’s claim to fame is getting hundreds of members of the KKK to leave the organization.
 You heard that right.
 As an African-American who regularly hangs out with klan leaders, Daryl’s very being serves as a fodder for cognitive dissonance — and, as you’ll hear in this episode, cognitive dissonance is what awakens folks to the quest of self-discovery, truth, and enlightenment.